mperham/ratomic/README.md

 item = q.pop # => "world"
 q.empty?   # => true
 ```
+The `.new(capacity)` method initializes the queue with a fixed-size buffer.
+The capacity must be a power of 2 and at least 2, which ensures efficient indexing and wrap-around in the underlying buffer

 Since `Ratomic::Queue` is a concurrent queue, the `size`, `empty?`, and `peek` methods provide only a best-effort guess — the values they return might be stale or incorrect.